LoopPerfect/homebrew-lp/README.md

 # homebrew-lp

-A Homebrew tap for installing Buckaroo
+A Homebrew tap for installing Buckaroo.

+Cheers! 🍻